container based virtualization

 The Internet Engineering Task Force (IETF) developed VXLAN, or Virtual eXtensible Local-Area Network, as a network virtualization technology standard.
 Multi-tenant networks allow multiple organizations to share a physical network without accessing each other’s traffic.

-The VXLAN can be compared to individual apartments in a building: each apartment is a separate, private dwelling within a shared physical structure, just as each VXLAN is a discrete, private network segment within a shared physical infrastructure.
+The VXLAN can be compared to individual apartment apartments: each apartment is a separate, private dwelling within a shared physical structure, just as each VXLAN is a discrete, private network segment within a shared physical infrastructure.

 With VXLANs, physical networks can be segmented into 16 million logical networks.
 To encapsulate Layer 2 Ethernet frames, User Datagram Protocol (UDP) packets with a VXLAN header are used.
 Combining VXLAN with Ethernet virtual private networks (EVPNs), which transport Ethernet traffic over WAN protocols, allows Layer 2 networks to be extended across Layer 3 IP or MPLS networks.